fsmv/in.go/README.md

 Please do not contribute code, only issues.
 In order for me to accept contributions you would need to sign the Google CLA and I don't think it is worth it for this.

+Of course, you can make changes in your own repo without the CLA.
+I like the idea of people customizing it to suit their needs instead of making one over-general thing that does everything.